fes-hd/fesmac-manual/docs/mac/fessupp/draw-form.md

   Set the origin point symbols at the support origin.

-  !> To set the support origin at your desired ancillary, set the `Number` attribute of the `ANCI` element to `-1`.
+  > [!NOTE] To set the support origin at your desired ancillary, set the `Number` attribute of the `ANCI` element to `-1`.

 - `.SetOriginToGrid()`

   Set the dimensions from the origin to the nearest gridlines.

-  !> The place to search for the nearest gridline is a `GRDREF` element where the origin is located.
+  > [!NOTE] The place to search for the nearest gridline is a `GRDREF` element where the origin is located.
 If the two or more `GRDREF` are applicable, the used `GRDREF` is the one with the smallest volume.
 The search ignores gridlines whose `IDPlane` attribute is `-`.

 - `.DrawPipeEnds()`